j-corp-25/j-corp-25/README.md

 * 🖥️  See my portfolio at [MyPorfolio](http://j-corp-25.github.io/Portfolio/)
 * ✉️  You can contact me at [corporan.jordy@gmail.com](mailto:corporan.jordy@gmail.com)
+* 🌎  I am currently volunteering for [Onecommunity](https://www.onecommunityglobal.org/).
+I am part of the unit testing team.
+Check some of my [PRs](https://github.com/OneCommunityGlobal/HGNRest/pulls?q=Jordy)
 * 🚀  I am currently working on a client project for a small business using Strapi and NextJs: <a href="https://github.com/j-corp-25/jadafrontend">  Repo
 * 🧠  I am learning Data Structures and Algorithms (DSA) to enhance my problem-solving skills.
 Also, mastering coding patterns to tackle complex challenges more efficiently.
 * ⚡  Aside from coding, I'm an advocate against poverty, I love volunteering any chance I get.
-* 🌎  I am currently volunteering for [Onecommunity](https://www.onecommunityglobal.org/).
-I am part of the unit testing team.
-Check some of my [PRs](https://github.com/OneCommunityGlobal/HGNRest/pulls?q=Jordy)
-* 💪  I am also interning at We Rebel for this summer on the backend Team
 * 🖥️  I also enjoy playing first person shooter games and RPG :)
 * 🥾  During my pass time I enjoy hiking with my dog